WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 The client can use the /consumertgs to modify this later (with a PUT to the URI in the "uri" parameter), DELETE it, or create another.

-Once created the consumer TG will persist indefinitely.
+The server holds onto the consumer TG URI, until such time as the consumer is no longer receiving service from the provider.

 ## Handler Registration